Skip to Content

 The car hires in the Algarve get cheaper during the shoulder and off-season.

-I’m talking less than $200 for a whole month cheap (what I paid in 2018)!
-But during high season, you’ll easily pay more than five times that.
+I’m talking less than $200 for a whole month cheap (what I paid in 2018, update for 2023, it’s about double now during off-season)!
+But during high season, you’ll easily pay more than $1200 USD for a month.

 If you’re going with friends, the burden of the cost won’t burn too bad, but if you’re a couple or solo, it could hurt your pockets.

-The bad news about the Algarve is, it’s kind of difficult to get around without your own car.
+The bad news about the Algarve is that it’s kind of difficult to get around without your own car.

-There are no tours at the trails, you’ll have to get a taxi there.
+There are no tours at the hiking trails really – you’ll have to get a taxi there.

 Once you’re done, you’ll need to call one to get you as this isn’t New York City, where you can just wave one down, plus, some of these spots are a bit in the middle of nowhere.